CliMA/EnsembleKalmanProcesses.jl/paper.md

 ## State of the field

-Many gradient-based optimizers have been implemented in Julia, collected in \texttt{Optim.jl} [optimjl] and \texttt{JuliaSmoothOptimizers.jl}, for example.
-Some gradient-free optimization tools, better suited for non-deterministic or noisy optimization are collected within packages such as \texttt{BlackBoxOptim.jl} and \texttt{Metaheuristics.jl} [@metaheuristicsjl].
-Although these packages feature a number of ensemble-based approaches, none utilize Kalman-based statistical updates of ensembles, and instead rely on heuristic algorithms inspired from biologically processes such as natural selection (Genetic Algorithms) or swarming (Particle Swarm Optimization).
-A related class of methods to calibrate black-box computer codes are based on Bayesian inference, such as (Markov Chain) Monte Carlo, implemented in \texttt{Turing.jl}, for example.
-Such methods are effective but are far more computationally expensive as they provide an entire joint distribution for model parameters, from which the optimum is taken as the summary statistic.
+Many gradient-based optimizers have been implemented in Julia, collected in \texttt{Optim.jl} [@optimjl] and \texttt{JuliaSmoothOptimizers.jl}, for example.
+Some gradient-free optimization tools, better suited for non-deterministic or noisy optimization, are collected within packages such as \texttt{BlackBoxOptim.jl} and \texttt{Metaheuristics.jl} [@metaheuristicsjl].
+Although these packages feature a number of ensemble-based approaches, none utilize Kalman-based statistical updates, and instead rely on heuristic algorithms inspired from biological processes such as natural selection (Genetic Algorithms) or swarming (Particle Swarm Optimization).
+A related class of methods to calibrate black-box computer codes are based on Bayesian inference, such as (Markov Chain) Monte Carlo, implemented in \texttt{Turing.jl} [@ge2018t], for example.
+Such methods provide the posterior distribution of parameters, from which the optimum is taken as the summary statistic.
+However, they are far more computationally expensive.

-An ensemble Kalman filter is implemented in \texttt{EnKF.jl}, but the use case is state estimation from sequential data, rather than applied to model parameter estimation independent of the state.
-Kalman filters without ensemble approximation are also available in \texttt{Kalman.jl} and \texttt{GaussianFilters.jl}.

-\texttt{EnsembleKalmanProcesses.jl} fills the need for more computationally inexpensive, gradient-free, mathematically-grounded ensemble approaches for calibration that are provably optimal in simple settings, and have a large literature of extensions to complex problems.
+\texttt{EnsembleKalmanProcesses.jl} fills the need for computationally inexpensive, gradient-free, mathematically-grounded, ensemble-based calibration algorithms.
+Ensemble Kalman processes are provably optimal in simple settings, and have a large literature of extensions to complex problems.
+Although implementations of Kalman filters exist in Julia (\texttt{EnKF.jl}; \texttt{Kalman.jl}; \texttt{GaussianFilters.jl}), \texttt{EnsembleKalmanProcesses.jl} is the only package to implement ensemble-based updates for parameter estimation; other packages focus on state estimation from sequential data.

 # Features